marctheshark3/AI-Project-Starter-Kit/README.md

 1. **Project Inception**
    - Define project goals and requirements
-   - Use the system prompt to generate comprehensive documentation
+   - Use the appropriate system prompt to generate comprehensive documentation
-   - For crypto payment projects, use the Fleet SDK prompt
+   - For projects with blockchain needs, select desired Ergo integration options

 2. **Project Setup**
    - Create GitHub repository with appropriate structure